 You can volunteer with us for 1, 2 or 3 weeks.
 When volunteering we aim to give you a special elephant experience which is unique in Sri Lanka.
-You will be warmly welcomed by the family & team and spend lots of time with the elephant Nilame, can do tours and spent a lot of time with the locals.
-We are not a place for partying, we offer so much more: A real insight in Sri Lanka culture.
+You will be warmly welcomed by the family & team and spend lots of time with the elephant, can do tours and spent a lot of time with the locals.
+We offer A real insight in Sri Lanka culture.

 When you volunteer you will go far beyond the usual tourist experience!